sturmlichtz/sturmlichtz/README.md

 - 🤔 I’m looking for help with
 - 💬 Ask me about ...
 -->
--📫 How to reach me: backend.roshan@gmail.com
+- 📫 How to reach me: backend.roshan@gmail.com
-- 😄 Interests: AWS,Networking
+- 😄 Interests: AWS, Networking, History
 - ⚡ Fun fact: spend free time reading mangas and fantasy...

 ✨ __ ✨